JanssenProject/jans/jans-cedarling/flask-sidecar/README.md

   git sparse-checkout set jans-cedarling cd jans-cedarling/flask-sidecar
   ```
 - Modify the `demo/bootstrap.json` file to your specifications.
-Configuration values are described [here](../docs/cedarling/cedarling-properties.md).
+Refer to the [Cedarling properties documentation](../../docs/cedarling/reference/cedarling-properties.md) for configuration values.
 - Run `docker compose up`
 - The service is running on `http://0.0.0.0:5000`.
 OpenAPI documentation is available at `/swagger-ui`